0xisagi9/0xisagi9/README.md

 # Hello there 👋, I'm Muhammed 😄
 ### I'm a Junior Electronics and Communication Engineer 👷‍♂️.
 -  🧑‍🎓 Third Year at Faculty of Engineering,HU.
--  🧑🏽‍🏫 I’m currently learning Embedded Systemز
+-  🧑🏽‍🏫 I’m currently learning Embedded System
 <br />

 ## 🌐 Contact with me